 - A statement or application requesting that your birth certificate be amended.

-- The required fee ($10 for updating the record, $12 per copy requested.
-More information available at the VDH website.)
+- The required fee (more information available at the VDH website.)

 ☐To get a Court Order for Change of Gender